namin/metaprogramming/README.md

 ## Installation

+### for Scala code

 - SBT: https://www.scala-sbt.org/

 - In each inner directory, can do
   * `sbt compile`
   * `sbt run` or `sbt test`

+ ## Highlights

+ - [Lecture 1-lisp](lectures/1-lisp) shows a metacircular interpreter that can evaluate itself, and also an extension towards a reflective tower.